- 6.6.1 Find the parametric representations of a cylinder, a cone, and a sphere.

 The k component of this vector is zero only if or If or then the only choices for u that make the j component zero are or But, these choices of u do not make the i component zero.
 Therefore, is not zero for any choice of u and v in the parameter domain, and the parameterization is smooth.
 Notice that the corresponding surface has no sharp corners.

 In the pyramid in Figure 6.64(b), the sharpness of the corners ensures that directional derivatives do not exist at those locations.
 Therefore, the pyramid has no smooth parameterization.
-However, the pyramid consists of four smooth faces, and thus this surface is piecewise smooth.
+However, the pyramid consists of five smooth faces, and thus this surface is piecewise smooth.

 Is the surface parameterization smooth?